New Years Eve in Granada

 New Year Eve Menus in Granada

-Price is 180 euros (inc IVA) per person.
-There is a vegetarian option too.
+Price is 195 euros (inc IVA) per person.

 Bookings: (+34) 958 535790 Address: Calle Solarillo de Gracia, 1, 18002 Granada

-- Ruta del Azafrán on Carrera del Darro.
+• Ruta del Azafrán on Carrera del Darro.
 This restaurante is opposite the Alhambra in the lower Albaicín on Carrera del Darro.
-Their NYE menu is priced at 110 euros for 10 courses including drinks.
-Spaces are limited so you need to book ahead. (full menu below in Black and White)
+Previously their NYE menu was priced at 120 euros for 10 courses including drinks.
+I dont have info yet for 2023.
+Spaces are limited here so you need to book ahead.

 New Years Day

 On the 1st January shops and museums are closed.
-The Alhambra Palace is not open on 1st January 2020.
+The Alhambra Palace & Generalife is CLOSED on 1st January 2024.
 If you want to visit during new year.
-You need to book your tickets for 31st December or 2nd January 2020.
+You need to book your tickets NOW for 31st December or 2nd January 2024.

 On the first day of the year many restaurants are closed too.
 Especially at lunchtime.
 Some may open on the evening of the 1st January.
 Make sure you get any supplies on 31st Jan in the morning.
 Particularly as both the 1st and 2nd January are local holidays in Granada.